Regenerative Aesthetics 101

 1. Sculptra, which is a type of injectable that is made of Poly-L Lactic Acid (the same material as sutures) that works to stimulate the body’s natural collagen production after a series of treatments (ranging from 3-6 depending on the area).
 Sculptra provides natural results that last up to 2-3 years in most clients.

-2. Radiesse, which is a dermal filler made of calcium-based microspheres helps to restore volume immediately, while also stimulating collagen.
+2. Radiesse, which is a dermal filler made of calcium-based microspheres helps to restore subtle volume immediately, while also stimulating collagen.
 Radiesse does provide results after one treatment (versus a series with Sculptra) and also stimulates collagen, even after the product is fully absorbed by the body.
 Results last 1-2 years after full correction.

 We pride ourselves in carrying cleaner, less toxic product options for our clients to make decisions based on what is best for them!
 Learn more about Sculptra and Radiesse read the articles below 👇